Guidance for the Sibelius Academy students

 Save the dates now!
 The programme of the events will be updated in Students’ uniarts and they will be announced in weekly newsletters.

-The new Navigators are instructors who are part of the staff of the Sibelius Academy.
-They offer low-threshold guidance to all SibA students, in addition to other available support services.
+The Navigators are instructors who are part of the staff of the Sibelius Academy.
+They offer low-threshold guidance to all Sibelius Academy students, in addition to other available support services.

 You can turn to a Navigator for help, for example with wellbeing, study planning or written assignments.
 Don’t hesitate to reach out to them!